 - 50% of the basic salary in case you live in a metro, and 40% if you reside elsewhere

 Documents Required to Claim Tax Exemption on HRA

-The main document that has to be provided at the time of the claiming tax exemption for HRA are rent receipts to rental agreement.
-Being a taxpayer, you will be eligible for this exemption even if you are paying rent to your parents.
+The main document that has to be provided at the time of the claiming tax exemption for HRA is rent receipts to the rental agreement.
+Being a taxpayer, you will be eligible for this exemption even if you are paying rent to your pare

 - I have forgotten to submit rent receipts to my employer.
 How can I claim HRA tax benefit now?